Skip to Content

 Most box dyes come with the right type of developer as part of the package.
 However, when buying your dye and developer separately, you must decide whether you want to go lighter or darker.

-A strong developer of volume 30-50 is ideal when trying to color your roots lighter.
+Use a 20-volume developer for standard lift and gray coverage.
+If high-lift is needed, consult a professional.
 On the other hand, a 10-volume developer is the best choice when you’re going darker.

 For gray hairs, the 20-volume developer is the best choice whether you’re going darker or lighter.
 This developer helps overcome the resistance to color that gray hair exhibits.